e-vents/markdowns/TypeScript - Basics.md

  returned value.
 The returned value will be ignored.

 ## Type "unknown"
-Unknown is mostentimes the better choice over any, because it provides at least some type checking:
+Unknown is oftentimes the better choice over any, because it provides at least some type checking:

 ````typescript